- Main Reconciliation Flow

 How to prepare Square Transactions report

-Square report includes a lot of transaction details that you don’t need for comparison.
-Copy values of payment ID and Net Total columns into a new sheet.
-This will be our Square clean report.
+The Square report includes a lot of transaction details you don’t need for comparison.
+Therefore, copy the values from the payment ID and Net Total columns into a new sheet.
+As a result, you get our Square clean report.

 Here’s an example of how it should look like.